For the 2026 school year, there are 9 public middle schools serving 5,058 students in 32773, FL.

-The top ranked public middle schools in 32773, FL are Seminole Virtual Instruction Program (Svip), Galileo School For Gifted Learning Skyway and Hospital Homebound Program.
+The top-ranked public middle schools in 32773, FL are Galileo School For Gifted Learning Skyway, Hospital Homebound Program and Scps Consequence Unit.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Public middle schools in zipcode 32773 have an average math proficiency score of 51% (versus the Florida public middle school average of 53%), and reading proficiency score of 52% (versus the 52% statewide average).
-Middle schools in 32773, FL have an average ranking of 6/10, which is in the top 50% of Florida public middle schools.
+Public middle schools in zipcode 32773 have an average math proficiency score of 39% (versus the Florida public middle school average of 55%), and reading proficiency score of 53% (versus the 52% statewide average).
+Middle schools in 32773, FL have an average ranking of 5/10, which is in the bottom 50% of Florida public middle schools.

-Minority enrollment is 66% of the student body (majority Hispanic), which is equal to the Florida public middle school average of 66% (majority Hispanic).
+Minority enrollment is 68% of the student body (majority Hispanic and Black), which is more than the Florida public middle school average of 67% (majority Hispanic).

 School